oniongarlic/tkuftools/README.md

 CLI Föli utils

 * tkuftop, a "top" like utility to show City of Turku Föllari bike rental station status.
-Can also dump info as CSV or feed with MQTT
+Can also dump info as SQL, CSV or feed with MQTT
 * tkufstop, display stop information

 This one in C.